varisa-p/basic_biostatistics/README.md

-# fundamental Biostatistics
+#Basic Biostatistics
-This R script is for fundamental biostatistic analysis, including descriptive statistics and univariate and multivariate analysis.
+This R script is for basic biostatistic analysis, including descriptive statistics and univariate and multivariate analysis.